 Mr. Fishman serves as our President and Chief Executive Officer.
 On November 18, 2015, Mr. Fishman entered into an offer letter with Iterum Therapeutics US Limited, our indirect wholly owned subsidiary.
 The offer letter has no specific term and constitutes an at-will employment arrangement.
-Mr. Fishman's current base salary is \$420,000, and his discretionary annual target performance bonus is 50% of his annual base salary.
+Effective upon the closing of this offering, Mr. Fishman's base salary will be \$540,000, and his discretionary annual target performance bonus will be 55% of his annual base salary.
 In connection with his employment, in September 2017 Mr. Fishman was granted an option to purchase 1,026,667 of our ordinary shares at an exercise price of \$0.21 per share.
-The shares underlying the option vest as to 25% on the one-year anniversary of the vesting commencement date and 1/48th of the shares vest each month thereafter, subject to Mr. Fishman's continued service with us through each relevant vesting date.
+The shares underlying the option vest as to 1/4th on the one-year anniversary of the vesting commencement date and 1/48th of the total shares vest each month thereafter, subject to Mr. Fishman's continued service with us through each relevant vesting date.
 The vesting of Mr. Fishman's option award is also subject to acceleration as detailed in the section titled "-Potential Payments Upon Termination or Change in Control."